It is 7:42 on a Tuesday night and Mark is staring at his phone behind the bar.

 The Capture Pyramid

-The conventional wisdom is to focus marketing on converting T1 Drifters into T2 Curious.
+Conventional wisdom says chase the Drifters.
 The math says the opposite.
-The single most underweighted move in brewery retention is reactivating dormant T3 Semi-Regulars.
-They have already proven they like you.
-Four or five visits is not an accident.
-They are 90% of the way to Core Regular tier.
-Most operators ignore them because they are not new and they are not at risk.
-That is exactly why they are the highest-ROI segment to push to.
-T3 Semi-Regulars are the highest-ROI customer segment in your taproom and the one you are ignoring.
+The most underweighted move in brewery retention is reactivating dormant Semi-Regulars.
+They already proved they like you; four or five visits is not an accident.
+Most operators ignore them because they are not new and not yet at risk, which is exactly why they are the highest-ROI people to reach, and the ones you are ignoring.

 The 15-14-6 Rule (and one more)